Maryland Rockfish in the Chesapeake Bay

 Annual Fishing Trip

-My fish, however, was not close to being the biggest fish on this outing, as three of the seven anglers on the trip boated Maryland citation fish that met the state’s 40-inch minimum for a certificate.
-Jim Drexel of Hamburg, Pa., had the lunker with a 44-inch, 35-pound rock, as the seven anglers caught a combined 273 feet and 163 pounds of fish, for an average size of 39 inches and 23 pounds.
+Despite the excitement of landing our biggest fish ever, the real thrill came from seeing others in the group hook into their own giant fish.
+Three of the seven anglers on the trip boated rockfish that met the state’s 40-inch minimum requirement for a Maryland citation, with Jim Drexel of Hamburg, PA, landing the biggest of the trip—a 44-inch, 35-pound rockfish.
+In total, the group caught 273 feet of fish, weighing 163 pounds, for an impressive average of 39 inches and 23 pounds per fish.

 Migration